-Scott Keoni Shigeoka is a storyteller, designer, researcher and connector.
+Scott Keoni Shigeoka is a storyteller, designer and artist.

 I’m influenced by my experiences as a queer, Hawai’i-born, and creative yonsei (fourth-generation Japanese-American).
 I'm based in the San Francisco Bay Area.

 In 2019, I went on a road trip to rural Appalachia, Trump rallies in the Midwest and evangelical Christian churches to meet people with different perspectives and beliefs.
 I learned that to heal our country's divides, we need to leverage an underutilized resource: our curiosity.
 This journey is being developed into a forthcoming book!

 As the founder of a small, independent creative agency, I develop stories and narratives to bridge differences in our country.
 My current clients include Encore.org (intergenerational bridging), UC Berkeley’s Greater Good Science Center (the science of bridging differences) and GoDaddy (systemic barriers for the everyday entrepreneur).